A question any serious poker player asks themselves at one time or another is, “Why am I working my crappy job when I make money from poker?”

 Make daily hand goals, or hours-played goals, or tournament-volume goals for the day, week, month and stick to them.

 You can take time off if something fun is happening but you have to make up that time somewhere.
 If you can’t put in the volume you’re never going to have success.

-What game are you going to play?
+What games are you going to play?
 Tournaments?
 Cash?
 What stakes?
 What’s your monthly nut?

 Your monthly nut is your total monthly expenses.
 That’s the roof over your head, food, car payments, electricity, water, spending money.

 Now compare that to your win rate.
-You want to live comfortably, and scraping by while playing for a living is not anyone’s idea of fun.
+You want to live comfortably; scraping by while playing for a living is not anyone’s idea of fun.

 If you’re playing cash games you’ll want at least 100 buy-ins for your stake level.
 That’s the minimum.

 You want to be comfortably rolled.
 You don’t want to go on a 25BI downer and have to dip into your reserve fund to keep playing.

 This is your playing bankroll.
 Don’t touch it for anything but poker.